mplicinski/dotfiles/README.md

 My dotfiles for both MacOS & Linux.
 Includes essentials tools & packages, setup scripts, and enviroment specific configurations.

-It uses symlinks so the real files live here in the repo, and the system just points to them.

 ---

 ## Included Configurations